markjnkim/es_mod/01-html/content/step-3-hero.md

 </section>
 ```

-> **Pro Tip**: _Key Board Short Cuts_ : It is strongly recommended to try and learn the keyboard shortcuts for commands used most frequently since they improve a developer's speed and efficiency.
+> **Pro Tip**: Learn keyboard shortcuts to greatly increase your speed and efficiency.
 Look into the VS Code shortcuts as well as for Chrome for your operating system for Save, Format, Open in Default Browser, and DevTools for [Mac](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf) and [Windows](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf).
 They are also labeled in your menu options.
 It is also a great idea to select the `Auto Save` option in the `File` menu due to all the time saved from forgetting to do that.

 Your page should now look something like this:
 ![hero-heading](./assets/step-3/100-heading-html.png)